EarthenSky/geb-chip-8/devlog.md

 Chip8Display chip8_display;
 ```

-The above class addresses the only two rendering instructions: `00e0` and `dxyz`.
+The above class addresses the 2 rendering instructions: `00e0` and `dxyz`.

 ### (2) get keyboard input

+Despite that hexadecimal keypads were originally organized in a square (kinda like a phone), we will simply map by key.
+Surely we can add explicit keybinding later.

 In the following snippet we create a keyboard class with a function to request the next key-down, and a function to get the current state.
 Since we don't want our input queue to ever get too full, we spawn a thread to deal with it in (mostly) realtime.
 We then create a short single-channel class to ease communication between the two.